 Additional Information of note The medium-term financial plan will support HFRS to take advantage of opportunities to invest in a capital programme which has the potential to deliver a number of aspirations, including: Acquiring new sites for fire stations where there is a strategic and operational requirement.
-Purchasing land adjacent to fire stations where there is an operational need or as an investment, where there is a future commercial benefit.
-Developing, extending and enhancing facilities to provide a fire Developing, extending and enhancing racinities to provide a fire service training academy.
+Purchasing land adjacent to fire stations where there is a future commercial benefit.
+Developing, extending and enhancing facilities to provide a fire service training academy.
 Working with partners to provide a collaborative technical services solution.
-Ensuring that fire stations remain in good condition, fit-forpurpose, legally compliant and meet the objectives of the environmental strategy.
+Ensuring that fire stations remain in good condition, fit-for-purpose, legally compliant and meet the objectives of the environmental strategy.
 Role of Planning Policy Guidance for Developers should include references to requirements for roads and buildings to enable access by fire appliances and to include precautions to avoid and reduce the risk and spread of fire.
 Conclusion The Property & Facilities team within HFRS are reviewing the current estate to determine where investment may be required to meet the needs of a modern fire and rescue service.
 This includes the need to replace the Fareham Fire Station leasehold site with a new freehold site in a new location that can continue to serve the Fareham area.
 In partnership with the Fire and Rescue Service, the local plan should identify and allocate a site for a new fire station, approximately 1-2 acres with good access to major road networks.
 The site would need to be located south of Fareham town centre, approximately located between Fareham and Gosport, in the region of Newgate Lane (exact location is flexible).